Zipper merge will upset other drivers. Why you should do it anyway.

 2. Don't weave in traffic.
 It really doesn't help.

-If you routinely jump from one lane to another to get around a slower vehicle, you save less time than you think and are more likely to add to congestion or be involved in an accident.
+If you routinely jump from one lane to another to get around slower vehicles on the highway, you save less time than you think and are more likely to add to congestion or be involved in an accident.

 David Hyde of Sound Qs on public radio station KUOW-FM, Seattle, recounts a commuting comparison in his city's congested traffic.
-The result: He arrived about a block ahead of, and way more stressed out than, the driver who stuck to a single lane.
+The result: He arrived about a block ahead of, and way more stressed out than, the driver who stayed in a single lane.

-Multiple experiments show that highway weavers may save a minute or two in an hour-plus drive.

-In exchange for that, every lane change can triple the likelihood of an accident, according to a study that also showed that lane jumpers save less time than they think and are usually wrong when they think the next lane is going faster in heavy traffic, according to research from Donald A. Redelmeier of the University of Toronto and Robert J. Tibshirani of Stanford University.
+Every lane change can triple the likelihood of an accident, according to a study that also showed that lane jumpers save less time than they think and are usually wrong when they think the next lane is going faster in heavy traffic, according to research from Donald Redelmeier of the University of Toronto and Robert Tibshirani of Stanford University.

-Lane changes make sense to avoid a line of slow trucks, a single drastically pokey lane pirate, an accident or other obstruction.
-Otherwise, leave space on the right for entering and exiting traffic and travel in the other lanes.

-“Nobody likes to be stuck in traffic, but when you change lanes, you usually realize it's not moving any better.”
-MSU’s Qu said.
-“If you want to arrive earlier, the best thing to do is learn the traffic pattern and leave 5 minutes earlier.

 3. Use adaptive cruise control to end phantom jams